Programmable Boost LED Driver

 were a few things that needed to be tweaked and improvements to

 be made.
-Some of these include:
+Some of these were:

 - I wasn't too happy with the layout and felt that it